charlieisacat/CIExplorer/README.md

 ## Steps:

-1. To use these shells you should first compile the simulator in https://github.com/charlieisacat/CISim.
+1. To use these shells you should first build the simulator in https://github.com/charlieisacat/CISim.

 2. Specify correct paths in auto/config.py: